 If moves are common in your company, you may find yourself having barely updated your floorplan before you find that you need to update it once again.
 You may want to put the task off for a while, having just gone round the building.
 But if more moves take place while you wait for a more convenient time, you’ll have even more changes to track, which will draw the process out even more.

 5. Manual floor plan management tools cost money

 Yes, that’s right.
 Your Excel spreadsheets and PDF floorplans are costing you.
 At first glance, it may seem like they’re actually saving you money.

 “I’m using resources that we already have,” you might say.
 “That’s better than spending the money to buy some other expensive option, right?”

 Well, it depends.
-If your company is small, with less than 200 people, using what you already have is probably the best option.
-Any larger than that, and you’re losing time, money and productivity by spending so much time updating your Excel spreadsheets and floorplans.
+If your company is small, with less than 200 people, using what you already have might be the best option.
+Any larger than that, and you’re losing time, money, and productivity by spending so much time updating your Excel spreadsheets and floorplans.

 OfficeSpace Software is the better alternative.
 Our simple yet powerful software lets you record moves in a matter of seconds by just dragging and dropping.
 With contact and location info all in one central program, facilities managers don’t have to worry about making sure they get the latest spreadsheet to the right people.